How to Paint Behind a Toilet

 • Use a narrow paint roller to apply paint primer around the shape of the toilet, cutting in as best you can.
 Roll with the metal frame on the outside in order to get as close to the covered toilet tank as possible.

-• Switch to a 3″-wide foam brush to paint behind the toilet.
-Carefully load just one side of the foam brush with paint primer and, when you reach behind the toilet, keep the paint-covered side in direct contact with the wall.
+• Switch to a 3-inch-wide foam brush to paint behind the toilet.
+Carefully load one side of the foam brush with paint primer and, when you reach behind the toilet, keep the paint-covered side in direct contact with the wall.
 Apply in small strokes.

-• Use a 1″-wide angled brush for detail work around the pipes.
+• Use a 1-inch-wide angled brush for detail work around the pipes.

 Let the primer dry thoroughly before applying paint.
-(Drying time will depend on the temperature and humidity level in your bathroom, as well as the paint primer you choose; refer to the can for an estimated dry time between coats and before paint.)
+(The paint’s drying time will depend on the temperature and humidity level in your bathroom, as well as the paint primer you choose; refer to the can for an estimated dry time between coats and before paint.)

 OPTION 2: Purchase a special painting tool to access the area behind a toilet tank.

-Painting the wall directly behind the toilet tank can be less of a pain when you use a tool designed to fit the narrow gap between your toilet tank and wall.
+Painting the wall behind the toilet tank can be less of a pain when you use a tool designed to fit the narrow gap between the toilet tank and wall.
 Sure, it may be that you only have a paint job like this once every five to 10 years (maybe more, if you are a renter who appreciates a fresh coat of paint when you move in and then often needs to repaint before you move out).
-Thankfully, an innovative tool like a Jimmy Sponge Stix is available on Amazon for less than $13 per stick—a small price to pay for sanity a slim reusable tool.
-You can watch a short demo video to get a sense of how these sticks slide easily against the wall behind the toilet for smooth paint application.
+There’s an innovative painting tool you can buy online to access hard-to-reach areas called the Paint Behind.
+It’s a flat, extendable-to-12-inches paint brush that can reach behind toilets, pipes, radiators, and other tight spots.

-STEP 1: Ventilate the bathroom, then prep for paint.
+Step 1: Ventilate the bathroom, then prep for painting.

 Proceed in establishing good bathroom ventilation and a clean slate for best adhesion, just as you would in Steps 1 and 2 of Option 1.

 Cover the bathroom floor with a drop cloth held in place with painter’s tape, but skip bagging the toilet.
-The Jimmy Sponge Stix only features an applicator on the wall-facing side, so you’re less likely to transfer paint onto the toilet if you bump into it.
-Just to be safe, though, keep a damp paper towel nearby to wipe up any marks.
+Keep a damp paper towel nearby to wipe up any marks.

 Apply two coats of primer this way, leaving time between them as recommended by the paint manufacturer.
-Then, clean the stick with water and let it dry.
-Repeat the process with two coats of paint using the Jimmy Sponge Stix.
+Then, clean the Paint Behind with water and let it dry.
+Repeat the process with two coats of paint using the Paint Behind.